 The Charm of Imagery

 Without Imagination, the world would be a lonely existence.
 In essence, nothing in this world would exist.
 When I read a story, I want to feel like I’m there in the midst of the action.
-Feel the imaginary sunbeams across my face, hear the clanging of iron-welded swords clash between soldiers in war, watch the results play right before my eyes.
-“Do I See These Events Coming To Life?”
+Feel the imaginary sunbeams across my face, hear the clanging of iron-welded swords clash between soldiers at war, and watch the results play right before my eyes.
+“Do I See These Events Springing To Life Through the Pages?”

 Book Charm #9